-It is impossible to talk about these issues in America today without acknowledging the social context, this program will discuss issues relating to race and ethnicity, class, constructions of gender, discrimination and prejudice, power and privilege, and the media.
-There will be discussions about the way these influences, shape, or form our understanding of psychology, the legal system, and the world.
+It is impossible to talk about these issues in America today without acknowledging the social context.
+Race and ethnicity, class, constructions of gender, discrimination and prejudice, power and privilege, and the media all influence and shape our understanding of psychology, legal systems and the world.

 Why study this program in San Francisco?